frogermcs/Dagger2Recipes-ActivitiesMultibinding/README.md

 # Dagger2Recipes-ActivitiesMultibinding
-Example app which shows how to build Activities Multibinding
+Example app which shows how to build Activities Subcomponents Multibinding

 ---